LykkeCity/Lykke-TradingAPI-Examples/README.md

 ## Example: How to make a trader bot

-In this example you can see how work simple trading bot.
-Idea of bot - provide liquidity to several sell and buy levels.
-It order is matched then trading bot shold create a new order to compensate privios.
+In this example, you can see how to work simple trading bot.
+The idea of bot - provide liquidity to several sell levels and several buy levels.
+If an order is matched then trading bot should create a new order to compensate previous.
 A new order created with spread = Delta.
-In this case if market go up and down then traqding boot make a Profit from each level = LevelVolume * Delta.
+In this case, if the market goes up and down then trading boot makes a `Profit from each level = LevelVolume * Delta`.

 We need to:
 1. Create a Limit Order